loadpy/downy/CONTRIBUTING.rst

 Contributing
 ============

-loadpy is a community project, hence all contributions are more than welcome!
+downy is a community project, hence all contributions are more than welcome!

 Bug reporting